mtmk/ProtobufSockets/README.md

 ProtobufSockets
 ===============

-Simple .Net socket wrapper aimed at PubSub using protobuf-net
+Simple .Net socket wrapper aimed at PubSub using protobuf-net.
+It supports simple round-robin failover and transparent connection recovery if the publisher goes down temporarily.

 Example
 =======